hove-io/navitia/CONTRIBUTING.md

  [installation documentation](https://github.com/canaltp/navitia/blob/dev/install.rst).

- You can also check the [automated build script](https://github.com/canaltp/navitia/blob/dev/build_navitia.sh) which is meant as a step by step tutorial for compiling and using navitia with ubuntu 16.04.
+ You can also check the [automated build script](https://github.com/canaltp/navitia/blob/dev/build_navitia.sh) which is meant to be a step by step tutorial for compiling and using navitia with ubuntu 16.04.

 ## Code Organisation